 Not always.
-While most of your books will be in Rental, some departments do have required purchases.
-These purchases are typically: novels, access codes, lab manuals, or more expensive books with constantly changing content.
+Though the majority of Undergraduate Students' required textbooks will be in Textbook Rental, some departments do have required purchases.
+Books students must purchase are typically novels, online access codes, lab manuals, or textbooks with constantly changing content.

-We have multiple ways to help you find a book you need.
-Please ask for assistance if you can't find something.
-That said, we can only provide the books for you that Professors let us know they are using.
-This can cause a little confusion the first week of classes if a Professor has not informed Rental of their need.
-Often we have the book in stock but have no way to know it is being used in your class.
-Once you go to class and get your syllabus, which usually has exact titles on it, we can more readily help you.
+Please ask for assistance if you can't find the book you are looking for.
+We only provide the textbooks that instructors inform Textbook Rental they are using.
+Once you go to class and get your syllabus, which usually has exact titles on it, we can more easily help you.
 We also do our best to make sure there are enough books for enrollment.
-However enrollment changes and we do run short on a few titles every semester.
-If we run out we will order you another book.
+However, when enrollment changes, we may run short on a few titles.
+If we run out of a textbook that's required for your class, we will order you another.

-Rental is an UNDERGRAD program only.
-While the books used are often cross-listed for a Grad and an Undergrad class, graduate students do not pay the Segregated Rental fee in their tuition and are therefore ineligible for rental.
+Textbook Rental is an undergraduate program only.
+Graduate students do not pay the Segregated Rental fee in their tuition and are therefore ineligible for Textbook Rental.
+Occassionally a rental option will be available and the rental fee will equal to the undergraduate seg fee.

 Books are always due back the last day of the term.
 Late fees start the following morning.
-A general rule of thumb would be - The minute you finish your last final return your rentals.
+Click here for more information on our policies.

-Yes you can.
+Yes.
 There is a form on our website that will need to be filled out as thoroughly as possible.
-Once submitted the in-store turn-around is usually less than 24 hours.
-Shipping does have a minimal cost associated with it, and can take up to a week most places in the U.S. We can, upon request, expedited shipping if the student is willing to pay the extra costs.
-We DO NOT recommend International shipping.
+Once submitted the in-store turnaround is usually less than 24 hours.
+Shipping does have a minimal cost associated with it, and can take up to a week most places in the U.S. Upon request, we can expedite shipping if the student is willing to pay the extra costs.
+We do not recommend international shipping.
+Order your textbooks on our website by going into your WINS >Class & Schedule>View My Classes>View/Purchase Course Books (top of screen).
+By clicking that link all of your textbooks that are needed for the semester will be preloaded into your cart through our website.
+You will have the option to select shipping or in-store pick-up.

 Not often.
 We do not like charging students for books, and we never do it to profit from our students.
 When a student doesn't return a book on time Rental must purchase a replacement copy of that text in order to have enough copies for the next semester's students.